azzadeen2/yemen-bluesky-privacy/privacy-policy.md

 ### 1. Information We Collect
 We collect the following types of information:
-a.
-Personal Information
+    * Personal Information
         • Name, email address, phone number, and billing information.
         • Identification details like government-issued ID (if required for verification).
-b.
-Transaction Information
+    * Transaction Information
         • Payment details, transaction history, and account balances.
-c.
-Device and Usage Information
+    * Device and Usage Information
         • Device type, operating system, IP address, and app usage patterns.
         • Location data (if enabled).
-d.
-Cookies and Tracking Technologies
+    * Cookies and Tracking Technologies
         • Cookies, beacons, and similar technologies for app functionality and analytics.
 ### 2. How We Use Your Information
 We use your information to:
     • Facilitate payments and provide services.